 At Making Waves, parents will find a school staff that understands the unique challenges and concerns that underserved and resourced-starved families typically experience.
 Making Waves is guided by the belief that "we are all learners."
 The staff makes every effort to support and advocate for parents and learn how to better assist them in helping Wave-Makers reach their full potential.

-Many parents consider Making Waves to be "part of the family" because of the consistent support the program provides.
-In return, the program asks parents for a deep, enduring commitment to their child’s academic and developmental journey.
-Parents are required to volunteer at the school, attend weekly and monthly parent meetings, and support student homework and projects.
+The program asks parents for a deep, enduring commitment to their child’s academic and developmental journey.
+Parents are required to volunteer at the school, attend monthly parent meetings, and support student homework and projects.

 Teachers have long recognized that a family's engagement in their child's education is a great predictor of success.
 Many students have parents and guardians who effectively navigate the educational arena, but some do not.
 Adapting to the various backgrounds from which our families come, we build connections with families and implement measures that bring parents and guardians into a committed partnership with their students and Making Waves.
 We currently serve more than 1,000 family members and offer ongoing parent/guardian education courses and monthly forums, coordinated through our Dean of Students Office.
-The program also supports the community-building and education efforts of the Parent Association we founded - Tsunami.
 To solidify adult participation, Making Waves requires the completion of annual volunteer hours and attendance at quarterly Wave meetings.

 Core Beliefs About Parents